The Alpinia Zerumbet ‘Variegata’ plant is a herbaceous perennial popular for its attractive foliage and flowers.

 Light & Temperature

-The Shell Ginger enjoys growing in the full sun but needs part shade during the afternoon hours of harsh summers.
+The Shell Ginger enjoys growing in the full sun but likes afternoon shade during the harsh summers.

 Even though it tolerates various light conditions, it is best to place the plant under a bright light.